-- Take a walking meeting to brainstorm ideas with co-workers. - Do some gardening raking leaves, digging the garden, or mowing the lawn. - Wash the car. - Play with your children at home in the garden, or at the park. - Get up and move about regularly make a drink or get some water. - Do your active indoor chores briskly. - Bend, stretch, move, lift, or carry whenever the opportunity arises.
+- Do some gardening raking leaves, digging, or mowing the lawn. - Wash the car. - Play with your grandchildren at home in the garden, or at the park. - Get up and move about regularly make a drink or get some water. - Do your active indoor chores briskly. - Bend, stretch, move, lift, or carry whenever the opportunity arises.